DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-28-collecting-more-useful-information-about-why-trainees-withdraw.md

 - another reason
 - unknown

+The reasons are listed alphabetically, except for ‘another reason’ and ‘unknown’.

 ### Letting users choose multiple reasons

 We think that trainees may withdraw from a course for a combination of reasons.